-Combine healthy pasta sauce, pasta, and ground beef or turkey for a quick spaghetti meal.
+- Combine healthy pasta sauce, pasta, and ground beef or turkey for a quick spaghetti meal.

-- Canned beans, cheese, and tortillas are perfect ingredients to make burritos, quesadillas, or soft tacos.
+- Canned beans, cheese, and tortillas are the perfect ingredients to make burritos, quesadillas, or soft tacos.

 - Brown rice, frozen mixed vegetables, and eggs make quick stir-fried rice.

 - Make a quick meal with quinoa, veggies (raw or roasted), and roasted chicken topped with a drizzle of pesto.
-Filling and deliscous!
+This meal is quick, filling, and delicious!

 - Eggs, cheese, and leftover roasted veggies make a great frittata.
 Pair it with a salad for a delicious lunch or light dinner.

 - Ground meat or turkey, beans, diced tomatoes, and spices make a hearty chili.
-This is one of my favoirte go-to meals.
-Quick, easy and filling.
+This is one of my favorite go-to meals.
+Quick, easy, and filling.

 - Keep canned salmon or tuna in your pantry for a quick salad or sandwich.

 - My go-to is a chicken Caesar salad made with romaine lettuce, corn, grilled chicken, and homemade Caesar dressing.

 - Lastly, make your own freezer meals by cooking double the amount of a meal and freezing it.
-If you do this for a week you will have 5 meals ready to go and they will be healthier than purchasing frozen meals or take out.
+If you do this for a week, you w ll have 5 meals ready to go, and they will be healthier than purchasing frozen meals or takeout.

 8. Avoid Mindless Eating